 - 1) Attendance and active participation in your group and class discussion.
-10% - 2) Four reaction papers (5 pg. minimum) during the term, which each student will be assigned to read from or lead the class discussion on.
+10% - Six Reaction Papers (8 page minimum) during the term, which each student will be asked to present at least once aloud in class.
 These four papers will be turned in for grading.
-25% - 3) Small group project on a selected topic with each member having a specific component on which to write a 10 pg (minimum) paper and make an oral presentation in class.
-40% - 4) Book Report (7- pp minimum) on book plus oral presentation with two-page synopsis for distribution to the class.
-15% - 5) Class trip to an Islamic event 10%.
+25% - Small group project on a selected title with each member having a specific component or a research project of your choice on which to write a 20 pg (minimum) paper and make oral presentation in class.
+40% - Book Report (10-12 pp) on book plus oral presentation with three page synopsis for distribution to the class.
+15%

+5) Class trip to an Islamic event 10%.

-REQUIRED TEXTBOOKS FOR THIS CLASS
+REQUIRED TEXTBOOKS FOR THE CLASS

 Required texts are available at the UF Bookstore.
-Alternatively, you may want to purchase your books on line as they are often much cheaper even than the used books at the book store.
-Please order them on time according to our Course Outline which will be distributed at the 2nd meeting of the class.
+You may want to purchase them on line as they are sometimes much cheaper even than the used books at the book store.

-• Tamara Sonn, Islam, History and Politics, 3rd edition, Malden, Mass: Blackwell Publishing 2015.
-(If you have not had an Islam course before and are not a Muslim, you need to read this book in its entirety during the first week in class as we will go over the fundamentals of the religion in our first 2-3 classes.).

-- Julianne Hammer & Omid Safi, editors, The Cambridge Companion to American Islam,, Cambridge U.P, 2013. - Maria del Mar, Logrono Narbona, Paulo G. Pinto, and John Tofik Karam, editors, Crescent Over Another Horizon: Islam in Latin America, The Caribbean, and Latino, USA., Austin, University of Texas Press, 2016.
+- Tamara Sonn, ISLAM: Religion and Politics, Malden, Mass: Blackwell Publishing 2015, ISBN: 1118972309.
+Paperback (If you have not had an Islam course before and are not a Muslim, you need to read this book in its entirety during the first week in class as we will go over the fundamentals of the religion in our first few classes.) - Julianne Hammer & Omid Safi, editors, The Cambridge Companion to American Islam, Cambridge U. P. 2013, ISBN: 0521175526.
+Paperback - Mario del Mar Lograno Narbona & Paulo G. Pinto, editors, Crescent Over Another Horizon: Islam in Latin America, the Caribbean, and Latino USA, 2016, ISBN: 1477312188.
+Paperback - Zareena Grewal, Islam is a Foreign Country: American Muslims and the Global Crisis of Authority, New York U.P.
+2014.
+ISBN 978-1-4798-0056-8.
+Paperback (This text has to be ordered; it is not in the bookstore.

-Additionally we will read chapters that will be placed on our Canvas Course Site from the following books:
+We will read excerpts from several other books that will be scanned and placed as pdfs on our Canvas Course Site.